wiwiwa/spring-boot-scala/README.md

 `SpringBootScalaModule` is a mill plugin which:
 * Build Spring Boot application as a fat Jar using `mill`
+* Auto naming artifact to be publshed
   * Auto increase version number when building jar or publishing artifacts
+  * Publish project `AbcDef` as artifact `abc-def`
 * Add the `spring-boot-scala-lib` artifact to `ivyDeps`, which
   * Enable Scala class properties and class getter/setter as Spring bean properties